DamonLuck/damonluck.github.io/_posts/2017-05-31-hexagonal-architecture.md

 #### Logging
  One area where break things is logging, here I implement a static AmbientLogger and add that to an **Infrastructure** project.
 Core then references this infrastructure project.

-The AmbientLogger is actually hidden behind an ISystemNotification interface where I add intefaces to logging, metrics, etc. An instance of ISystemNotification is made available via the static class.
+The AmbientLogger is actually hidden behind an ISystemNotification interface where I add interfaces to logging, metrics, etc. An instance of ISystemNotification is made available via the static class.
 {% endcapture %}

 {% capture notice-2 %}